On this page

 Parameter Description

-The two parameters that affect the determination of user's speech completion are in the ASR parameters of registering/updating agents and creating/updating agent instances.
-Please refer to Register Agent > Body > ASR Parameters for details.
+The parameters that affect the determination of user's speech completion are in the VAD parameters of creating/updating agent instances.
+Please refer to Create Agent Instance > Body for details.

 Parameter NameTypeRequiredDescription

-PauseIntervalNumberNoSets the duration (in milliseconds) within which two utterances are considered as one, enabling ASR multi-sentence concatenation.
+VAD.TurnDetectConfig.PauseIntervalIntNoSets the duration (in milliseconds) within which two utterances are considered as one, enabling ASR multi-sentence concatenation.
 Range: [200, 2000].
-ASR multi-sentence concatenation is only enabled when this value is greater than VADSilenceSegmentation.
+ASR multi-sentence concatenation is only enabled when this value is greater than SilenceSegmentation.

 Scenario Examples